-The named after the city of the same name (Toro = bull) DO area is located in the northern Spanish region Castile and Leon
+The DO area named after the city of the same name (Toro = bull) is located in the northern Spanish region Castile and Leon

 not far from the Portuguese border.
 The DO borders to the east Rueda